 - by Kate Borucka

 Time tracking apps for freelancers are one of the most demanded tools in the world of productivity.
 That’s because the life and work of a freelance worker are extremely demanding.
-In this post, we’ve prepared the best freelance time tracking apps to help you stay on top of work and some of the good reasons to convince you to use a time tracker as a freelancer.
+In this post, we’ve prepared the best time-tracking software for freelancers to help you stay on top of work and some of the good reasons to convince you to use a time tracker as a freelancer.

 Why Use Time Tracking Software as a Freelancer?